Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models

-Based on the initial prompt, the solution population changes, the operator population performance, and the results of perception and analysis are integrated to produce a new prompt aimed at improving operators.
-This prompt explicitly emphasizes \enquote{develop a completely new algorithm distinct from the previous ones.} To mitigate response inertia caused by a fixed prompt, the LLM further fine-tunes the task description to increase output diversity.
-Using mutation-based prompting, the LLM generates a potential operator, replacing the worst-performing one to form a new operator population.
-Before the next iteration, the fitness values of all operators are reset.
-With LLM assistance, operators gain self-adaptive evolutionary capabilities that guide the algorithm to continuously search towards potential regions in the solution space.
+\paragraph{Adaptive Operator Evolution.} The pseudo-code for the operator evolution is shown in Algorithm \ref{algorithm2}.
+A new prompt $\mathcal{R'}$ retains the structure of initial prompt $\mathcal{R}$ and incorporates the response result $T_{as}$ from the perception and analysis.
+The task description of $\mathcal{R'}$ explicitly emphasizes \enquote{\textit{develop a completely new algorithm distinct from the previous ones.}} To mitigate response inertia caused by a fixed prompt, the LLM further fine-tunes the task description to increase output diversity.
+Using mutation-based prompting, a potential operator is generated and replaces the worst-performing one, forming a new operator population.
+With LLM assistance, the adaptive evolution of operators guides EAs to continuously search towards potential regions in the solution space.